Cambridge Cream Tea Punting

 Queen Victoria, a life long friend of Anna, loved this fabulous idea and starting ordering luxurious tea, sandwiches and cake in the afternoon.

 The Queen famously enjoyed sponge with jam and raspberries so much so that the cake took on her name and is recognised globally as the classic Victoria sponge that we know and love today.

 Evolutionary cream tea punting experiences

 We invite you to enjoy a moment of transcendence on one of our cream tea punting experiences, away from the mad and frantic world.
 Join us to find out about tea and cake on a marvellous punting tour with an added introduction to the history of Cambridge.

-Our cream tea punting experience includes freshly baked traditional scones served with lashings of clotted cream and strawberry jam.
+Our cream tea punting experience includes freshly baked traditional scones served with lashings of clotted cream and strawberry jam accompanied with a cup of finest English Breakfast tea.
 If you’re looking for a full afternoon tea, then opt for our amazing picnic punting experience from Fitzbillie’s which is modelled on the full traditional afternoon tea.

 The Cambridge Cream Tea Punting Tour Information